 Canada has a self-assessment system of taxation.
-Although each of the provinces assesses provincial income taxes, the federal government administers the provincial income taxes on behalf of most provinces.
+Although each province assesses provincial income taxes, the federal government administers the provincial income taxes on behalf of most provinces.
 A corporation must file an income tax return for each taxation year, and such return is due within six months after the corporation's taxation year-end.
 Most corporations with gross revenue in excess of C$1 million must file their returns electronically.

 The typical taxation year is 12 months, but a corporation is deemed to have a taxation year-end immediately before an amalgamation, an acquisition of control of the corporation, or the corporation ceasing to qualify as, or becoming, a CCPC.

 Corporations must pay monthly instalments on account of income taxes (quarterly for small CCPCs), and must pay the balance due by the end of the second month following the taxation year-end (third month for small CCPCs).
 While not all corporate taxpayers are audited, any taxpayer may be selected for audit.
 Large corporations rated as high risk by the CRA (based on industry, record, etc.) typically are audited annually.